 Your legal professionals personify the anytime, anywhere work style, so legal firms like yours are constantly seeking new tools and technologies to enhance productivity and help deliver exceptional client service.
 Many legal firms are looking to new cloud services to drive these improvements, from specialized solutions for legal case management to general-purpose services used for client collaboration and document management.
-As you use more cloud services, however, it’s important to understand and manage the risks that can come with the cloud.
+As you use more cloud services and dynamic websites that mimic the functionality of the cloud, however, it’s important to understand and manage the risks that can come with this use.

-As your cloud usage grows, you need to understand and manage the risks associated with cloud services.
-Granular visibility into your cloud usage will help you strike the right balance between these risks and the benefits you and your users are trying to achieve with these cloud services.
+As your cloud service and web usage grows, you need to understand and manage the risks associated with these services.
+Granular visibility into your cloud and web usage will help you strike the right balance between these risks and the benefits you and your users are trying to achieve with these cloud services.

-With cloud services, it’s easy to share information with your clients and other external parties, but improper use can lead to the inadvertent exposure of sensitive documents or other client information.
+With the cloud and web, it’s easy to share information with your clients and other external parties, but improper use can lead to the inadvertent exposure of sensitive documents or other client information.
 It’s important for you to identify and protect the sensitive data stored in your cloud services and also control data being uploaded, downloaded, and shared.

-As cloud service usage increases, these services are becoming more attractive targets for malicious actors trying to deliver malware, such as ransomware, and other threats.
-And many existing security solutions are unable to detect threats in your cloud service traffic, such as threats hidden in sync clients, mobile apps, and SSL-encrypted cloud services.
+As cloud service usage increases, these services, combined with the web, are becoming more attractive targets for malicious actors trying to deliver malware, such as ransomware, and other threats.
+And many existing security solutions are unable to detect threats in your cloud service and web traffic, such as threats hidden in sync clients, mobile apps, and TLS-encrypted cloud services and websites.

-As your users move to the cloud, it is important to create a granular trail of their cloud activities and understand the full context of their actions.
+As your users interact with the cloud and web, it is important to create a granular trail of their activities and understand the full context of their actions.
 This facilitates both focused investigations into specific security incidents as well as general reporting for periodic reviews of your cloud usage.

 While the Netskope platform offers legal firms the ability to understand and control cloud services, it also offer an integrated policy workflow for legal hold that can be used by your clients to assist with legal investigations.
 This demo video provides am example of the legal hold workflow for Office 365.

-Find all cloud services in use in your firm, both sanctioned services and shadow IT.
-Understand the enterprise-readiness of these services with our objective Cloud Confidence Index and obtain detailed usage information about users, activities and data.
-Use this information to assess your risk and inform your cloud security policies, such as preventing users from uploading content to poorly rated personal cloud storage services.
+Find all cloud services and websites in use in your firm, both sanctioned services and shadow IT.
+Understand the enterprise-readiness of these cloud services with our objective Cloud Confidence Index and obtain detailed usage information about users, activities and data.
+Use this information to assess your risk and inform your cloud and web security policies, such as preventing users from uploading content to poorly rated personal cloud storage services.

-Detect sensitive content at rest in sanctioned cloud services or en route to or from any cloud service with advanced, enterprise cloud DLP.
+Detect sensitive content at rest in sanctioned cloud services or en route to or from any cloud service or website with advanced, enterprise DLP.
 Define granular policies – based on identity, service, activity and data – to automatically protect your data by blocking activities, restricting access, encrypting data, and more.

-The cloud makes it easy to share, but this same capability makes cloud services an attractive target for malicious actors.
+The cloud and web makes it easy to share, but this same capability makes these services an attractive target for malicious actors.
 Protect your firm from cloud threats such as malware and ransomware and also detect unusual data movement or user activity that could indicate the presence of an active threat in your environment.

 Learn how Netskope’s single policy engine can protect you data across SaaS, IaaS, and web, whether accessed from users on premises, mobile, or remote and from a browser, mobile app, or sync client.Learn more